 Dispensing low vision devices

-- The supply of spectacles or contact lenses to patients who are registered as sight impaired or severely sight impaired must be carried out by or under the supervision of an optometrist, dispensing optician or doctor.70
+- The supply of spectacles or contact lenses to patients who are registered as sight impaired or severely sight impaired must be carried out by or under the supervision of an optometrist, dispensing optician or doctor (refer to COVID-19 guidance).38

 - You must supply the patient with the most appropriate low vision device.
 Factors to consider include magnification, care and ergonomics.